reactive-python/reactpy/docs/source/reference/hooks-api.rst

 .. note::

     Normally in React the ``did_render`` function is called once an update has been committed to the screen.
-Since no such action is performed by IDOM, and the time at which the update is displayed cannot be known we are unable to achieve parity with this behavior.
+Since no such action is performed by ReactPy, and the time at which the update is displayed cannot be known we are unable to achieve parity with this behavior.